drupol/not-a-number.io/_drafts/_posts/2017-07-10-a-word-about-atomium.md

 Then, to help newcomers to dive into the theme, I've created three subthemes, one based on [Bootstrap 4](https://v4-alpha.getbootstrap.com/), one on [Foundation](http://foundation.zurb.com/), and the last one is a copy of Bartik but using the Atomium mechanisms.

+As a base theme, Atomium will be empowering all the European Commission websites built with Drupal.
+The final theme will be [EC Europa Theme](https://github.com/ec-europa/ec-europa-theme/tree/europa-atomium).

+Atomium has special features that makes it unique in the Drupal ecosystem.
+One of the most interesting feature is the following.
+I think, but I can be wrong, that this is the only theme that provides a working cascade of preprocess and process functions for theme hook suggestions.

+It means that if you call the hook theme 'link' with some custom suggestions like:

+`$mylink = theme('link__suggestion1__suggestion2', array(...));`

+The preprocess and process mechanisms of Drupal 7 will run, in order the following functions:

+* `HOOK_preprocess_link(&amp;$variables, $hook)`

+* `HOOK_preprocess_link__suggestion1(&amp;$variables, $hook)`

+* `HOOK_preprocess_link__suggestion1__suggestion2(&amp;$variables, $hook)`

+Without Atomium, the default behavior of Drupal is to only run the `HOOK_preprocess_link()`.

+Apparently there has been [some updates in Drupal 8](https://www.drupal.org/node/939462) regarding this and the issue needs to be [backported to Drupal 7](https://www.drupal.org/node/2563445)...
+Let's hope I can find some time to propose a patch for it.

 * Why it started ?

 * When it started ?